1. Religion & Spirituality

 Order and Chaos

-Discordians embrace the value of chaos and dissent, considering it an integral part of existence, and, thus, not something to be discounted.
+Discordians embrace the value of chaos and dissent.
+They consider it an integral part of existence and thus not something to be discounted.

 In addition, no Discordian holds authority over another Discordian.
 Some carry cards announcing their status as a pope, meaning one who has no authority over him.
 Discordians often hand out such cards freely, as the term is not limited to Discordians.